telerik/blazor-docs/getting-started/client-blazor.md

         }

-Now your project can use the Telerik UI for Blazor components in all its views.
+Now your project can use the Telerik UI for Blazor components.

 ## Add a Telerik Component to a View